 - Golf courses.

-- Hiking trails.
+- Hiking trails and parks.

 - A body of water.

 Depending on the chosen scattering location, a permit or permission may be required.

 >>>Related Resource: Read Busch’s Definitive Guide to Cremation

 3. Do you wish to preserve your loved one’s memory in your home?

 Cremation offers versatility in memorializing the deceased.
 While some families find comfort in preserving their loved one’s cremains at home, others do not.

 Those who prefer to keep the ashes (or a portion after scattering) can buy an urn to display on a mantle or shelf as a special remembrance.
 This provides a sense of permanence knowing memories of your loved one live on in your home.